 I was a speaker at the Global Scrum Gathering in London 2018.
-My talk was “Transform Your Meetings From Pointless to Productive”, I chose to speak on this topic because every team, company or industry I have worked in, everyone has complained about meetings.
+My talk was “Transform Your Meetings From Pointless to Productive”.
+I chose to speak on this topic because every team, company or industry I have worked in, everyone has complained about meetings.
 We keep having pointless meeting after pointless meeting.
 We in fact end a pointless meeting and we schedule another one, because we still didn’t achieve anything.
 This is a huge problem because the predominate unit of work in organisations today is groups or teams and this is due to the type of we do now is too complex for a single person to hold all of the information.
-Meetings are where these groups or teams come together to work together and pointless or bad meetings can have a lot of negative effects.
+Meetings are where these groups or teams come together to work together.
+Therefore, pointless or bad meetings can have a lot of negative effects.

 Hope you all enjoyed the Gathering.
-Thank you for attending “Transform Your Meetings From Pointless to Productive”, as promised here are the slides and the write up of all the techniques we used during the session.
+Thank you for attending “Transform Your Meetings From Pointless to Productive”.
+As promised here are the slides and the write-up of all the techniques we used during the session.

-This is the Facilitation Loop, if you follow this model you will give every meeting you have the best chance of success.
+This is the Facilitation Loop.
+If you follow this model you will give every meeting you have the best chance of success.
 “Always Take The Time To Close The Loop” – I always stress this point because this is a magical transformation point, at which you can turn a bad meeting into a good one or vice versa.

 Bad -> Good: No matter how badly the meeting goes if you close it with making plans for next steps and people can make suggestions for change they will feel like they have achieved something.